tklebel/fopra_zwischenbericht/README.md

 The presentation is powered by [reveal.js](https://github.com/hakimel/reveal.js), which is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Content is written to `zwischenbericht.md`, which is then converted with `makefile` to `index.html`.
 Styling is done via `zwischenbericht.css`.

+A live version of the presentation can be found [here](http://tklebel.github.io/fopra_zwischenbericht/).